 The exhibition will be accompanied by a film programme as well as a digital communication programme.

-Since 2015, the Beirut Art Residency is dedicated to supporting the production and dissemination of contemporary art through residencies, local exhibitions and public interventions.
+Since 2015, the Beirut Art Residency (BAR) is dedicated to supporting the production and dissemination of contemporary art through residencies, local exhibitions and public interventions.
 BAR has added profound vibrancy, sustainability and spotlight to the local art scene, creating bridges between the artists in Beirut and the global art community.

 * The proceeds from the sales of works will go towards the participating artists and the BAR Support Fund